timmawv/WeatherApp/README.md

 ## Description

 `Weather App` - It is MVC Java Servlet App with Unit and Integration tests for testing functionality.
-It has a view with thymeleaf pages you can check weather any city and and create account for saving locations in DB.
+It has a view with thymeleaf pages you can check weather any city and create account for saving locations in DB.

 Project from this [course](https://zhukovsd.github.io/java-backend-learning-course/)